Warning: Spoilers, to the extent a movie of this nature can be spoiled, follow

 Carrie throws a housewarming/babyshower party.
 Samantha shows up slightly heavier than usual and is promptly criticized by one of the gay designer guys for having a gut.
 Samantha is eating to avoid cheating on her boyfriend, she says.
 Her friends promptly set her straight: The boyfriend may have stayed with you through chemo, but if he’s not as sexy as your next door neighbor, he’s got to go.

 Samantha flies back to have a breakup talk with her boyfriend: “I love you, but I love me more.”
-Honestly, she’s the most self-aware of the bunch, I think, but that’s damning with faint praise.
+Honestly, she’s the most self-aware of the bunch, I think, even if that’s damning with faint praise.
 We find out Samantha is 49.
 Holy cow, she’s hot for 49.
 Samantha pretends to give back the flower ring, but rather too readily agrees to keep it when the boyfriend tell her to.

 Samantha returns to New York as our token minority, Louise, leaves for St. Louis.
 Louise implores Carrie not to mess up the web site she’s worked so hard on.
 Hope you did it in WordPress or something that doesn’t let Carrie fiddle with the code too much.